Train tickets MOSCOW — LIHAI: train schedules and favorable prices

 Schedule and duration of the trip

-The minimum travel time is 17 h 41 min, depending on the train selected.
+The minimum travel time is 1 d 4 h 40 min, depending on the train selected.
 Both day and night services are available in the schedule.

 Cost of train tickets MOSCOW — LIHAI